seandstewart/bardly/pending/problems/troilus-and-cressida/11-player.md

 **ULYSSES**
 You shake, my lord, at something: will you go?
-You will break out. …
+You will break out. ...

 **TROILUS**
-… She strokes his cheek!…
+...
+She strokes his cheek!...

 **ULYSSES**
-… Come, come.
+...
+Come, come.

 **TROILUS**
 Nay, stay; by Jove, I will not speak a word: